 Interestingly, most of us engage in dozens or even hundreds of different activities or behaviors every day and each of those comes with its own consequences.
 In general, we are smart about choosing behaviors with the intent they will enhance a particular experience or part of our lives.
 Let’s say you’re hungry and rummaging the cupboard or perusing a vending machine; you know eating a Twinkie isn’t the best choice so you go for something nutritious that will fill you up.

-But a person with a food addiction might eat even when they are not hungry and eat most anything they can find, regardless of its health content; or eat large quantities of food.
+But a person with a food addiction might eat even when they are not hungry and eat almost anything they can find, regardless of its health content; or eat large quantities of food.

 Behavioral addictions come in many forms.
 Here are some of the most common: